 Any candidate for state licensure is required to complete a student teaching internship.

-You will be placed in a local school and paired with a mentor teacher in your specialty area for a total of 16 weeks (14 weeks during the semester of your internship, plus an additional 2 weeks of practicum experience).
+You will be placed in a local school and paired with a mentor teacher in your specialty area for a total of 16 weeks.

 The University and the School of Education have established certain regulations that will help interns work more effectively with mentor teachers.
 Regulations require interns to adhere to the following: